tearitco/SRW-Engine-MV-Public/docs/manual.md

 * addPersuadeOption actor\_id event\_id var\_id

-	Adds the option to use the persuade command for the actor with the specified id when they are adjacent tot the 	specified event.
+	Adds the option to use the persuade command for the actor with the specified id when they are adjacent to the 	specified event.
 After using the persuade option the Control Variable with the specified id will be set to 1,  	which can then be checked for in the afterAction event to implement the conversation.

 * removePersuadeOption actor\_id event\_id